Best travel eSIM for South Korea in 2026

 We weigh travel eSIM brands for South Korea on coverage, speed, reliability, which local carrier they ride, the country's strict real-name registration rules, and fair use terms.
 Ranking is never for sale.

-The strongest travel eSIM for South Korea is whichever brand rides SK Telecom, KT or LG Uplus with the broadest verified coverage for your route, honest fair use terms, working hotspot, and onboarding that spares you the country's in-person real-name check.
+HelloRoam is Simscanner's top-ranked travel eSIM for South Korea, with the cheapest sourced entry we tracked from $3.99.
 South Korea runs one of Asia's strictest mobile identity regimes under the Telecommunications Business Act, and from March 2026 buyers of a new local number face a live facial-recognition match against their ID, so a travel eSIM provisioned before you fly is the simplest route.
 Coverage is dense across Seoul, Busan, Incheon and Jeju.
 Weigh the brands in the ranking below.

 We grade each brand on how far it reaches, how fast it runs, how steady it stays, which Korean carrier carries it, how openly it states unlimited and fair use limits, how cleanly it handles the real-name step, and what reviewers report.
 Independent throughout, and never for sale.